Sevigny is conducting research to help filmmakers translate what they create on their computers to a full cinematic experience.

 Amanda DeVito MBA '19

 Happiness of employees and driving business outcomes are DeVito's main focus at Butler Till Media and Communications.
 Knowing all the work and energy she puts into driving a client's business is satisfaction in itself.

 John Myers '83

-For Myers, who has traveled the world to photography people and places, RIT was key to preparing him to adapt to an ever changing industry.
-The skills he honed as a student – curiosity, responsibility, communication skills – has enhanced his decades-long career as a photographer.
+For Myers, who has traveled the world to photograph people and places, RIT was key to preparing him to adapt to an ever-changing industry.
+The skills he honed as a student – curiosity, responsibility, communication skills – have enhanced his decades-long career as a photographer.

 Love What You Do

 David Even MBA '18